Max-im/os-metrics/README.md

 `OS-metrics` is designed to be easy to use and highly customizable.
 Once you launch the application, you'll see a dashboard that displays real-time metrics for your system.
 You can customize the dashboard by adding, removing, or rearranging the charts for each metric.

-To customize the application further, you can use the settings menu to configure alerts, set custom thresholds, and install plugins or integrations.

 ## Contributing